etlbox/etlbox.website/doks_v1.6/content/api/etlbox.sqlserver/sqlconnectionmanager.md

   <div><span class="xref">ETLBox.DbConnectionManager&lt;Microsoft.Data.SqlClient.SqlConnection, Microsoft.Data.SqlClient.SqlTransaction, Microsoft.Data.SqlClient.SqlParameter&gt;.ConnectionType</span></div>
   <a id="ETLBox_SqlServer_SqlConnectionManager_DisableCheckConstraints_" data-uid="ETLBox.SqlServer.SqlConnectionManager.DisableCheckConstraints*"></a>
   <h4 id="ETLBox_SqlServer_SqlConnectionManager_DisableCheckConstraints" data-uid="ETLBox.SqlServer.SqlConnectionManager.DisableCheckConstraints">DisableCheckConstraints</h4>
-  <div class="markdown level1 summary"><p>If set to true, foreign key constraints will ot be checked when doing the bulk insert.
+  <div class="markdown level1 summary"><p>If set to true, foreign key constraints will not be checked when doing the bulk insert.
 By default, foreign key constraints are checked.
 To improve bulk insert performance, you can disable foreign key constrain checks.<br>
 This only applies for bulk inserts, and only if ValueGeneratedColumns are empty.</p>